ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Note that this use case may serve as a component of Service Disruption Detection fine tuning as described in {{?I-D.ietf-nmop-network-anomaly-architecture}}.

 ## Network Digital Twin (NDT)

+Per {{?I-D.irtf-nmrg-network-digital-twin-arch}}, Network Digital Twin (NDT) is a digital representation that is used in the context of Networking and whose physical counterpart is a data network (e.g., provider network or enterprise network).
+Also, as discussed in {{Section 9.2 of ?I-D.irtf-nmrg-network-digital-twin-arch}}, network element models and topology models help generate virtual twin of the network according to the network element configuration, operation data, network topology relationship, link state and other network information.
+The operation status can be monitored and displayed, and the network configuration change and optimization strategy can be pre-verified.

+{{Section 9.4 of ?I-D.irtf-nmrg-network-digital-twin-arch}} further elaborate the requirement on various interfaces:

+   * Network-facing interfaces are twin interfaces between the real network and its twin entity.
+They are responsible for information exchange between real network and NDT.
+SIMAP can be invoked in such interface.

+   * Application-facing interfaces are  between the NDT and applications.
+They are responsible for information exchange between Network Digital Twin and network applications.
+SIMAP API can be used, e.f., for feasibility check ({{sec-feasibility}}) or emulation ({{sec-emule}})).

+{{Section 9.4 of ?I-D.irtf-nmrg-network-digital-twin-arch}} insists that these interfaces are recommended to be open and standardized so as to avoid either hardware or software vendor lock and achieve interoperability.

 # SIMAP Requirements